LakshaySindhu/product-brander-ai/README.md

-# Product Brander AI
+# Product Brander AI 🚀

 Product Brander AI is a full-stack web application designed to help e-commerce sellers instantly create professional, high-quality branding images.
 Users can upload a product photo, provide a short description, and select a category, style, and size to generate a unique, AI-powered image perfect for marketing and online stores.

-[Image of the Product Brander AI application interface]
+---

-## Features
+## ✨ Features

 -   **Image Upload**: Upload your existing product photos (JPG/PNG).
--   **AI-Powered Generation**: Leverages Stability AI's powerful text-to-image models.
+-   **AI-Powered Generation**: Leverages Stability AI's powerful text-to-image models to create stunning visuals.
--   **Customizable Prompts**: The backend uses category-specific templates to generate effective prompts.
+-   **Customizable Prompts**: The backend uses category-specific templates to generate effective prompts for the AI.
 -   **Style Selection**: Choose from various creative styles like Photorealistic, Cinematic, and Minimalist.
 -   **Size Options**: Generate images in different aspect ratios (Square, Landscape, Portrait).
 -   **Simple UI**: A clean and intuitive interface built with Next.js and Tailwind CSS.